tech-chieftain/time-machine/README.md

 ## Overview

 Have you ever wondered if you can communicate with future you?
 If yes, then rejoice!
-Because this is a time machine that you will use to write messages to the future you.
+Because this is a time machine ⌚ that you will use to write messages to the future you.

+The messages you write here will be shown on graduation day 🎓.
+So write things that you want the future you from that day to know. 😍

 ## Instructions